 Within the last two decades, quantum technologies (QT) have made tremendous progress from the labs into a cross-disciplinary ﬁeld of applied research.
 This ﬁeld comprises four domains: quantum communication, quantum simulation, quantum computation, and quantum sensing and metrology.
 One success factor for the rapid advancement of QT is a well-aligned global research community with a common understanding of the challenges and objectives.
 In Europe, this community has proﬁted from several EC funded coordination projects, which also have coordinated the creation of a 150-page QT Roadmap.
-Subsequently to the QuApps2021 conference, we invite interested attendees to update this roadmap from an industrial point of view, what will help industry, governments and researchers to address the upcoming topics and needs of the QT community in Europe.
-Stakeholders from EC will contribute directly to the discussions and ensure that outcomes will be hear at European level.

 Quantum Technology includes the manufacture and processing of components that rules of classical physics can no longer describe.
 The technology is a direct consequence of nanotechnology and allows the manufacture of new sensors, information processing systems and metrological components with previously unimagined precision, storage capacity and life time.
 E.g., the extreme accuracy of atomic clocks is an example based on the readout of individual energy states in quantum physics.
 Solid-state systems can incorporate this complex method based on single artificial atoms whose energy states are also self-calibrating, extremely robust and very precisely defined.
 In addition to the frequency standard, todays and future development will apply this technique to further areas as sensors, communication, simulation or computing.
 A high number of scientific publications, international and national funding as well as raising interest of industry are strong indications of increasing impact and increasing industry and public interest in quantum technology.